JunhyeongDoyle/LightSANs/README.md

-# LightSANs wiht Dynamic Top-k Interest Allocation
+# LightSANs with Dynamic Top-k Interest Allocation
 This fork introduces a dynamic interest allocation mechanism within LightSANs to further improve its adaptability and performance.
 This fork implemented as part of the SKKU Recommender Systems final project.
 The key enhancements include: The key enhancements include:

 1. Complexity-Based Gating: